 Data from the German-Austrian DAL-HD studies show a dose response for cardiac diseases in children treated for HL with combined radiation and anthracycline-based chemotherapy (cumulative doxorubicin dose was uniformly 160 mg/m2).
 The 25-year cumulative incidence of cardiac diseases was 3% with no radiation therapy, 5% after 20 Gy, 6% after 25 Gy, 10% after 30 Gy, and 21% after 36 Gy.
 An older study of 635 patients treated for childhood HL confirms the risks that occur after higher-dose radiation therapy.
 The actuarial risk of pericarditis requiring pericardiectomy was 4% at 17 years posttreatment (occurring only in children treated with higher radiation doses).
 Only 12 patients died of cardiac disease, including seven deaths from acute MI; however, these deaths occurred only in children treated with 42 Gy to 45 Gy.
 In an analysis of 48 asymptomatic patients treated for HL from 1970 to 1991 with mediastinal therapy (median dose 40 Gy) and screened for the presence of subclinical cardiac abnormalities, 43% had unsuspected valvular abnormalities, 75% had a conduction abnormality or arrhythmia, and 30% had reduced VO2 during exercise tests.
 These abnormalities were noted at a mean of 15.5 years posttherapy suggesting that survivors of HL treated with high doses of mediastinal radiation therapy require long-term cardiology follow-up.
 Among children treated with 15 Gy to 26 Gy, none developed radiation-associated cardiac problems.

-The risk of delayed valvular and CAD after lower radiation doses requires additional study of patients followed for longer periods of time to definitively ascertain lifetime risk.
-Nontherapeutic risk factors for CAD—such as family history, obesity, hypertension, smoking, diabetes, and hypercholesterolemia—are likely to impact the frequency of disease.[7,8,58]Other malignancies
+The risk of delayed valvular abnormalities and CAD after lower radiation doses requires additional study of patients followed for longer periods of time to definitively ascertain lifetime risk.
+Nontherapeutic risk factors for CAD—such as family history, obesity, hypertension, smoking, diabetes, and hypercholesterolemia—are likely to impact the frequency of disease.[7,8,60]Other malignancies

-Acute lymphoblastic leukemia (ALL) and acute myeloid leukemia (AML): In a study of ALL survivors reporting a chronic medical condition in the CCSS cohort, the risk of a cardiac condition was nearly sevenfold higher compared with the siblings.
+Acute lymphoblastic leukemia (ALL) and acute myeloid leukemia (AML): In a study of ALL survivors in the CCSS cohort who reported a chronic medical condition , the risk of a cardiac condition was nearly sevenfold higher in ALL survivors than in siblings.
 No significant association was identified based on radiation exposure.
 A similar analysis among AML survivors in the cohort found the 20-year cumulative incidence of cardiac disease to be 4.7%.
-It is noteworthy that adult survivors of childhood ALL have an increased prevalence of obesity and insulin resistance and may be at risk for developing diabetes, dyslipidemia, and metabolic syndrome, all known to be potent risk factors for premature cardiovascular disease.
+Adult survivors of childhood ALL have an increased prevalence of obesity and insulin resistance and may be at risk of developing diabetes, dyslipidemia, and metabolic syndrome, all of which are potent risk factors for premature cardiovascular disease.